1. Texas Privacy Rights

 8. Retention and Deletion Exceptions

 Completa does not promise immediate deletion of project, payment, tax, SOW, dispute, warranty, fraud, safety, security, audit, or legal records when a deletion request is submitted.
-Completa may retain records as needed for tax, accounting, payment processing, Stripe/payment-network reconciliation, contractor payout and 1099 support, sales/use tax support, dispute and warranty administration, fraud prevention, safety, legal compliance, audit, litigation, chargebacks, refunds, reserves, offsets, and unresolved claims.
+Completa may retain records as needed for tax, accounting, payment processing, payment-network reconciliation, contractor payout and 1099 support, sales/use tax support, dispute and warranty administration, fraud prevention, safety, legal compliance, audit, litigation, chargebacks, refunds, reserves, offsets, and unresolved claims.

 9. Deidentified, Aggregated, and Pseudonymized Data